Real root finding for low rank linear matrices: Algorithm: description, correctness, complexity

+{Observe that in the above statements, the defined non-empty Zariski open sets (except for the set $\zarA$) have subscripts indicating which data they depend on.
+Hence, starting with $A$ satisfying $\sfG_1$, we highlight the following facts: \begin{itemize} \item the non-empty Zariski open set $\zarU_A$ (Proposition~\ref{prop:regularity}) depends on $A$; \item the non-empty Zariski open sets $\zarW_{A,U}$ (Proposition~\ref{prop:dimension}) and $\zarW'_{A,U}$ (Proposition~\ref{prop:closure}) depend on $A$ and $U$. \end{itemize} }

+{\bf Hypothesis $\sfH_1$}. {In the sequel, $A$ (resp. $U$) is assumed to belong to the non-empty Zariski open set $\zarA$ (resp. $\zarU_A$) defined in Proposition~\ref{prop:regularity}.}

-One also has to ensure that $U, S$ belong to the non-empty Zariski open sets defined in Proposition \ref{prop:dimension} and \ref{prop:closure} at each call of {\sf LowRankRec}.
-Viceversa, parameter $M$ strictly depends on the number of variables and so it is changed at each call.
-To summarize, the choices of random parameters done during {\sf LowRank} can be stored in an array:
+{One also has to ensure that the parameters $w \in \QQ^n$ and $t \in \QQ$ chosen, respectively, at steps \ref{new:rec:5} and \ref{new:rec:6} belong to the non-empty Zariski open sets defined in Proposition \ref{prop:dimension} and \ref{prop:closure} at each call of {\sf LowRankRec}.
+The choices of random parameters can be stored in an array